-Each histone protein assemble to form 1 octameric nucleosome core particle and 147 base of DNA wrap around this core particle.
+Each histone protein gathered to create 1 octameric nucleosome core particle and 147 base of DNA wrap around this core particle.

-H2A is important for packaging DNA into chromatin.
-Since H2A package DNA molecules into chromatin, the packaging process will effect gene expression.
+H2A is very important for packaging DNA into chromatin.
+H2A package DNA molecules into chromatin, the packaging process will effect gene expression.
 H2A has been correlated with DNA modification.
-H2A plays a major role in determining the overall structure of chromatin.
+H2A plays a crucial role in determining the overall structure of chromatin.
 H2A has been found to regulate gene expression.

-H2B is also involved with structure of the nucleosomes of the beads on a string structure.
+H2B is also involves in the structure of the nucleosomes of the beads on a string structure.

-H4 is involved in the structure of chromatin in eukaryotic cell.
-H4 is a structural component of the nucleosome and is subject to covalent modification including acetylation and methylation, which may alter expression of genes located on DNA associated with its parent histone octamers.
+H4 is involves in the structure of chromatin in eukaryotes.
+H4 includes acetylation and methylation, which can alter expression of genes located on DNA related to its parent histone octamers.

-H1 is one of the 5 main histone protein families which are components of chromatin in eukaryotic cells.
-H1 does not make up the nucleosomes beads.
-It sits on the top of the structure, keeping in place the DNA that has wrapped around the nucleosomes.
+H1 is the main among 5 histone protein which have a components of chromatin in eukaryotes.
+H1 cannot make up the nucleosomes beads.
+It sits on the top of the structure, where the DNA that has wrapped around the nucleosomes.
 It is present in half of the other 4 histone, which contribute 2 molecules to each nucleosomes bead.

-H5 histones are individual protein involve in the packing of specific regin of DNA.
+H5 histones are individual protein involve in the packing of specific region of DNA.

 Packaging of Histones